Rhodes: Classical period

 In 408 BC, the cities united to form one territory.
 They built the city of Rhodes, a new capital on the northern end of the island.
 Its regular plan was, according to Strabo, superintended by the Athenian architect Hippodamus.
 In 357 BC, the island was conquered by the king Mausolus of Caria; then it fell again to the Persians in 340 BC.
 Their rule was also short.
+Rhodes then became a part of the growing empire of Alexander the Great in 332 BC, after he defeated the Persians.